Science

 Of course, this incredible discovery has sparked a whole host of new questions.
 Scientists are exploring whether this watery world could be hosting undiscovered life.
 Science now considers this world to be a possibility for future human habitation.

+Just think, if water from this distant ocean could be desalinated, it could provide for colonies in years to come.
 The more we learn about the fantastic world of water in space, the more we will come to appreciate this precious gift.

 Trending